danielmarkschwartz/zenlang/zenspec.md

 always visible at any other point in the module or program.

-Top level elements of a module or hidden from external users (aka private) unless explicity made visible with the `export` keyword immediatly after the top level keyword.
+Top level elements of a module or hidden from external users (aka private) unless explicitly made visible with the `export` keyword immediately after the top level keyword.

 ### Include